Jim Jones

-James Warren Jones (May 13, 1931 – November 18, 1978) was an American preacher, political activist, and mass murderer.
-He led the Peoples Temple, a new religious movement, between 1955 and 1978.
-In what he called "revolutionary suicide", Jones and the members of his inner circle orchestrated a mass murder-suicide in his remote jungle commune at Jonestown, Guyana, on November 18, 1978.
+James Warren Jones (May 13, 1931 – November 18, 1978) was an American cult leader, preacher, and mass murderer who founded and led the Peoples Temple between 1955 and 1978.
+Jones and the members of his inner circle planned and orchestrated a mass murder–suicide that resulted in the deaths of over 900 people which he described as "revolutionary suicide", a term coined by Huey P. Newton, in his remote jungle commune at Jonestown, Guyana on November 18, 1978, including the assassination of U.S. congressman Leo Ryan.
 Jones and the events that occurred at Jonestown have had a defining influence on society's perception of cults.

 As a child, Jones developed an affinity for Pentecostalism and a desire to preach.
 He was ordained as a Christian minister in the Independent Assemblies of God, attracting his first group of followers while participating in the Pentecostal Latter Rain movement and the Healing Revival during the 1950s.
-Jones's initial popularity arose from his joint campaign appearances with the movements' prominent leaders, William Branham and Joseph Mattsson-Boze, and their endorsement of his ministry.
-Jones founded the organization that would become the Peoples Temple in Indianapolis in 1955.
-In 1956, Jones began to be influenced by Father Divine and the Peace Mission movement.
-Jones distinguished himself through civil rights activism, founding the Temple as a fully integrated congregation, and promoting socialism.
-In 1964, Jones joined and was ordained a minister by the Disciples of Christ; his attraction to the Disciples was largely due to the autonomy and tolerance they granted to differing views within their denomination.
+Jones's initial popularity arose from his joint campaign appearances with the movement's prominent leaders William Branham and Joseph Mattsson-Boze, and their endorsement of his ministry.
+Jones founded the organization that became the Peoples Temple in Indianapolis in 1955.
+In 1956, he began to be influenced by Father Divine and the Peace Mission movement.
+Jones distinguished himself through civil rights activism, founding the Temple as a fully integrated congregation.
+In 1964, he joined and was ordained a minister by the Disciples of Christ; his attraction to the Disciples was largely due to the autonomy and tolerance they granted to differing views within their denomination.